LuMarans30/clientServerJava17092022/README.md

 <li>Run clientSocket.jar to connect to the server, the "quit" command from the client will stop the server deaemon.</li>
 </ol>

-Java 18 is required to run the jar files.
+Java 18 is required in order to run the jar files.